box-community/box-python-gen-workshop/workshops/sign_templates/sign_templates.md

 # Final thoughts
-Templates are a form of signing structured documents where the signature requirements are already defined, and placed on the document.
+Templates are a form of structured documents where the signature requirements are already defined and placed on the document.

 This not only keeps your legal department happy, but also avoids having the users do an extra step and prepare the document.